 Preheat oven to 425°.
 In a small bowl, lightly beat eggs; blend in milk.
 Combine sugar and tapioca; stir into egg mixture.
 Let stand for 15 minutes.

 Meanwhile, on a lightly floured surface, roll one half of dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
 Trim even with rim.
 Add rhubarb to crust.
 Pour egg mixture over rhubarb.
 Dot with butter.

 Roll remaining dough to a 1/8-in.-thick circle.
 Place over filling.
 Trim, seal and flute edge.
 Cut slits in top.
 If desired, brush top crust with cream.

-- Bake at 425° for 15 minutes.
-Reduce heat to 350°, bake 35-40 minutes longer or until lightly brown.
-Sprinkle with cinnamon-sugar if desired.
+Bake for 15 minutes.
+Reduce oven setting to 350°.
+Bake until lightly brown, 35-40 minutes longer.
+If desired, sprinkle with cinnamon-sugar.
 Cool on a wire rack for 1 hour.
 Refrigerate for at least 3 hours before serving.
 Refrigerate leftovers.
-Yield: 6-8 servings.